KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-04-eclipse-ee.md

 But as our code gets more complicated, using an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) like [Eclipse](https://eclipse.org/) will make our lives much easier.

-This tutorial assumes you're already familiar with Eclipse from [the Eclipse tutorial](/tutorials/java/eclipse), so I won't spend a ton of time introducing ideas like workspaces, and projects.
+This tutorial assumes you're already familiar with Eclipse from [the Eclipse tutorial](/tutorials/java/eclipse), so I won't spend a ton of time introducing ideas like workspaces and projects.
 Instead, this tutorial talks about using Eclipse to develop web apps.

 ## Enterprise Edition